 Quantifying accuracy of grease deposits can be critical in part production or production processes.
 There are grease flow sensors that can detect the motion of grease passing through it.
 When located close enough to the dispense point (nozzle), this type of sensor provides a very high degree of confidence that grease did get to the part.
 Flow Meters can also be used.
 Flow meters are often used in a gear-type device that rotates when grease is forced through the area between the gears.
 This rotation generates a chain of pulses back to the meter.
 The rate of the pulses indicate flow velocity.
 This device should also be placed near the dispenser tip.

 Environments where silicone can’t be present, and a dielectric grease is needed, call for a non-silicone dielectric grease to be used.
 Non-silicone dielectric greases are similar to silicone dielectric greases but don’t have silicone to ensure material compatibility.
 Non-silicone dielectric greases have excellent water washout properties, a wide temperature range, and are compatible with most rubbers and plastics.
 Theses greases can be blended with various filling systems to increase effectiveness.
 Examples include PST-576 Gel, which is made with a PAO base oil and has a medium consistency.
 PST-576 is a non-melting, salt water-resistant gel of high viscosity synthetic hydrocarbon oil with wide temperature capability.
-It has proven acceptable in bulk lubrication of automotive under the hood electrical harnesses and paint environments where silicone can’t be present.
+It has proven effective in bulk lubrication of automotive under the hood electrical harnesses and paint environments where silicone can’t be present.
+Other applications include sliding switches where silicone can’t be present, aerospace applications, and electronics.
 PST-589 has similar capabilities but is made with PFPE as its base oil.

 Late for a meeting and the printer isn’t working because the fuser burned out.
 You cry out, “Why isn’t there a good PFPE grease on the printer fuser?!”
 PFPEs are a family of fluorinated synthetic fluids that are used to formulate thermo-oxidatively stable lubricants.
 PFPE Greases are designed for harsh environments, and are used on printers and copiers.
 PFPE greases can withstands temps from -90°C to +250°C, won’t shrink, crack, swell or discolor, and they resists harsh chemicals, fires and fuel oils.
 PFPE greases are oxygen compatible and have low volatility, making them ideal in vacuum applications.
 However, not all PFPE greases are alike.
 Choosing the correct base oil is key in determining how a PFPE grease will perform in a harsh environment.
 PFPE greases can be used on rubbers and plastic without any swelling or shrinking, and are often used in office equipment, oil and gas, defense, aerospace and corrugation industries.
 Tribologists, like those at PolySi® G-MAN™ Lubricants, can help identify the right PFPE grease for a harsh environment application.
 So the next time the printer fuser goes out, make sure the right G-MAN™ PFPE Fuser Grease is used.